 When impurities are present, the body knows how to remove them.
 When unhindered by toxic overload, the body's natural detoxification capabilities can process harmful substances via the following systems:

 The lungs work like an air purifier as they filter out toxins.
-When we inhale, we bring in oxygen and pollutants like smog, cigarette or wildfire smoke, and chemical irritants.
+We bring in oxygen and pollutants like smog, cigarette or wildfire smoke, and chemical irritants when we inhale.
 Upon exhale, we expel toxins along with carbon dioxide.
-The lungs also expel toxins or harmful pathogens that enter via the bloodstream through the production of phlegm.
+The lungs also expel toxins or harmful pathogens that enter the bloodstream through phlegm production.

 The kidneys filter the blood, removing waste while returning beneficial substances and fluid to the bloodstream.
 The waste is then excreted as urine.

 The skin is the largest organ in the body.
 It aids the detoxification process by expelling toxins through sweat and oil glands.
-A recent study found that when the skin produces sweat during exercise, it can eliminate heavy metals from the body, as well.
+A recent study found that when the skin produces sweat during exercise, it can eliminate heavy metals from the body.

 The gut is the barrier between the bloodstream and the outside world.
 The intestinal wall keeps toxins we get by eating food from permeating into the blood.
 As food is digested, the small intestine separates nutrients from waste.
 While nutrients and fluid are absorbed into the bloodstream, the waste products travel to the large intestine.
 Here, the waste is converted into stool as it prepares to be eliminated from the body.